 Effects of Hearing Loss

 Hearing is our most critical sense when it comes to our ability to communicate, and even small degrees of hearing loss can have profound effects on how we interact and connect with others.
-Being separated from that ability not only has consequences for our social lives — it can have physical effects, as well, that can detract significantly from overall health.
+Being separated from that ability not only has consequences for our social lives — it can have physical effects, as well, which can detract significantly from overall health.

 Social Effects of Hearing Loss